tripledio/tripledio.github.io/_posts/2017-10-14-Deliberate-Practice.md

 ##### Kata's
 A Kata is a term borrowed from the martial arts, it means to practice something.
 In our case it would be making an programming exercise (bank, social network, ...).
 A kata can be used for multiple things, you can use it to learn a new language but you can also use it to improve yourself in TDD or other skills.
-An even better way to use this is to make the exercise with multiple people separately
+An even better way to use this is to make the exercise with multiple people separately, (talk about tripled and advantages of making it with multiple people)

 ##### Reading
 Ah yes reading... it's another great way to be engaged with our profession.
 There is only one problem... there is so much to read